Iahdab/FEND-WeatherJournalApp-Project3/README.md

 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

 ## To set up the peoject environment
- npm install express.
+ npm install express\
- npm install code.
+ npm install code\
- npm install body-parser.
+ npm install body-parser\

  ## to run Project
- 1- start the server.js.
+ 1- start the server.js\
- 2-in terminal run node server.js
+ 2-in terminal run node server.js\